Eugene M. and Christine E. Lynn Library

 M.F.A., Florida Atlantic University

-This generation of learners, and particularly Lynn’s student body, thrives in environments that are product-based.
-My courses provide students the opportunity to learn through real-life, practical situations.
-I assign projects, papers and presentations that are not arbitrary, but rather useful and transferrable to the real world.
-When a student leaves my classroom, they will have the knowledge and motivation to propel them into next chapter of their lives.
+Adam Simpson believes that this generation of learners, and particularly Lynn’s student body, thrives in environments that are product-based.
+His courses provide students the opportunity to learn through real-life, practical situations.
+He assigns projects, papers and presentations that are not arbitrary, but rather useful and transferrable to the real world.
+When a student leaves his classroom, they will have the knowledge and motivation to propel them into next chapter of their lives.
 They will also have a tangible product that they can continue to build upon and use in their lives.
-With as fast-paced and technically-literate as our society is, when our students graduate from Lynn and enter the workforce, they will need more than a degree.
+Simpson understands that with as fast-paced and technically-literate as our society is, when our students graduate from Lynn and enter the workforce, they will need more than a degree.
 They will need a portfolio that excels above and beyond the competition.
 They will need products that they can show.

-In my continuing efforts to provide my students “real” experiences, I understand that education goes far beyond what happens in the classroom.
+In his continuing efforts to provide his students “real” experiences, he understands that education goes far beyond what happens in the classroom.
 Teaching is not a nine-to-five occupation.
 It is a twenty-four-hour-a-day, seven-day-a-week passion.
-I spend twelve hours a week in the classroom, but I spend four times that amount teaching outside of the classroom.
-I am available to my students day and night and always on call.
-My students know that I am not simply a figure in a classroom, but rather a mentor and confidant that is very much a part of their lives.
+Simpson spends twelve hours a week in the classroom, but he spends four times that amount teaching outside of the classroom.
+He is available to his students day and night and always on call.
+His students know that he is not simply a figure in a classroom, but rather a mentor and confidant that is very much a part of their lives.

 Areas of Scholarship and Professional Practice